Indian Summer (Howells novel): Plot summary

 The next day Colville comes to check on Effie.
 He apologizes to Mrs. Bowen for his actions the previous night; he should not have left Mrs. Bowen.
 She forgives him but he doesn't feel like she has truly forgiven him.
-She leaves and Effie comes and sits on Colville’s lap and he tells her Florentine fairy tales.
-When he leaves Mrs. Bowen talks to Miss Graham and tells her that as her surrogate mother for that winter she feels responsible to advice the girl if she becomes interested in man who unintentionally will make her unhappy.
+She leaves and Effie comes and sits on Colville's lap and he tells her Florentine fairy tales.
+When he leaves Mrs. Bowen talks to Miss Graham and tells her that as her surrogate mother for that winter she feels responsible to advice the girl if she becomes interested in a man who unintentionally will make her unhappy.
 They both know she is talking about Colville.
 Then Mrs. Bowen takes everything she says to Miss Graham back and rushes out of the room.

 The next day Colville attends a reception in hopes of running into Mrs. Bowen.
 He searches for her but he only finds Miss Graham.
 Miss Graham says something insensitive to Colville, which he knows didn't actually come from her but from Mrs. Bowen.
 She says that he is amusing himself with her.
 He is disturbed by such an assumption by Mrs. Bowen that he storms out of the reception.
 He goes to the Palazzo Pinti and confronts Mrs. Bowen and she responds to him truthfully that it was she who had put this idea in the young girls head.
 She is harsh with Colville.
 Colville suggests that it must be best if he leaves Florence and she agrees.

 Colville rushes back to the hotel where he is staying and begins to pack.
 He plans to take the 7 pm train to Rome.
 He realizes he doesn't have enough money with him to pay the landlord or the train.
 It is Saturday afternoon and the banks are closed and won't be open until Monday.
 Rev. Mr. Waters comes by but unfortunately he doesn't make a habit of carrying money with him so he doesn't have enough to help Colville.
 Colville must delay his leave until Monday.
 He goes for a walk and when he comes back there is a letter for him.

 At the same time Colville is packing to leave, at Palazzo Pinti the women are distressed.
 Miss Graham is weeping because she thinks Colville leaving is her doing.
 Mrs. Bowen is also upset because she didn't mean for it to go this far.
 Finally Mrs. Bowen decides to write Colville a letter stating that there is no need for him to leave and invites him to lunch the following day to put everything behind them.
 This is the letter Colville receives when he gets back from his walk.
 He declines the invitation because he truly feels it was best if he left Florence.